NoHaitch/Shape-Side-Matching-for-rectangular-shape-origin/README.md

 ## About The Project

 In the making of my paper about Shape Side Matching, I need to implement a simple program that can test my methodology of solving Shape Side Matching using String Matching and Similarity.
+The paper itself is for the final task for course IF2211 Strategi Algoritma ITB 2023/2024.

 This program uses	Knuth Morris Pratt (KMP) Algorithm and Boyer Moore (BM) Algorithm for string matching.
 It also uses Levenshtein Distance for string similarity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>